xchwarze/frieren/README.md

-# Frieren API
+# Frieren

 ## Description

 Frieren is a PHP micro-framework designed for use in routers and Single Board Computers (SBCs).
-This framework is built to be lightweight, efficient, and easy to integrate into various PHP projects.
+This framework is built to be lightweight, efficient, and easy to integrate into various PHP projects.<br>
+Also the project will have a sample web implementation in React or Preact.
+It is still under development so for the moment I only upload the api to this repo.

 ## Features